ABRG-Models/BarrelEmerge/analysis/README.md

 Plot a colour map of argmax(c_i) at time 30000 from the simulation results in ../logs/41N2M_thalguide_Fig1/.
 Adjust time to suit.
-Used to generate maps in Fig.1C in the paper.
+Used to generate maps in Fig. 1C, Fig. 2B and Fig. 3B in the paper.

 ### plot_cid_all.py
 Like plot_aid_all.py, but for argmax(c).

 ### plot_cid_fgfmis.py
 Like plot_cid.py, but for the Fgf8 misexpression experiment.
+Fig 4. in the paper.

 ### plot_FigSensitivity.py
-Plots Fig 3 from the paper, sensitivity analysis.
+Plots Fig 3A from the paper, sensitivity analysis.

 ### plot_guidance.py